-We would hope you would care enough about others (family, friends, neighbors) in your community to keep them safe and well.
+We would hope you would care enough about others (family, friends, neighbors, people you work with) in your community to keep them safe and well.
 Between protests, riots, opening up the State, parties, shows, graduations, car shows, camps, church, other gatherings, etc. we will be seeing increases in the State.
 It is up to each individual to do what is necessary to be safe and prevent further spread of this disease.
 PLEASE, do your part!
 We don't ask you to give up your freedoms.
 We ask you to volunteer to care about the rest of the community, your neighbors, friends and family to keep others healthy.
 THANK YOU for doing your part!